Cadasta/cadasta-docs/en/10-translation.md

 ### Overview {#overview}

 The Cadasta Platform has a global audience, which means it should ideally be translated into as many languages as possible.

-To create new translations, Cadasta uses a piece of software called Transifex.
-Transifex can be used to

-### Current Translations.

 So far, the Platform has been translated into three languages: